The Adventure of the Reigate Squire: Plot

 Watson takes Holmes to a friend's estate near Reigate in Surrey to rest after a rather strenuous case in France.
-Their host is Colonel Hayter.
-There has recently been a burglary at the nearby Acton estate in which the thieves stole a motley assortment of things, even a ball of twine, but nothing terribly valuable.
-Then one morning, the Colonel's butler tells news of a murder at another nearby estate, the Cunninghams'.
+Their host is Colonel Hayter, who tells them of a recent burglary at the nearby Acton estate in which the thieves stole a motley assortment of things with little or no value.
+The next morning, the Colonel's butler brings news of a murder at another nearby estate, the Cunninghams'.
 The victim is William Kirwan, the coachman.
 Inspector Forrester has taken charge of the investigation, and there is one physical clue: a torn piece of paper found in William's hand with a few words written on it, including "quarter to twelve", which was approximately the time of William's murder.
 Holmes takes an instant interest in the note.

-One of the first facts to emerge is that there is a longstanding legal dispute between the Actons and the Cunninghams involving ownership of about half of the estate currently in the Cunninghams' hands.
+One of the first facts to emerge is that there is a longstanding legal dispute between the Actons and the Cunninghams.
 Holmes interviews the two Cunningham men, young Alec and his ageing father.
 Alec tells Holmes that he saw the burglar struggling with William when a shot went off and William fell dead, and that the burglar ran off through a hedge to the road.
 The elder Cunningham claims that he was in his room smoking at the time, and Alec says that he had also still been up.

-Holmes knows that it would be useful to get hold of the rest of that note found in William's hand.
-He believes that the murderer snatched it away from William and thrust it into his pocket, never realizing that a scrap of it was still in the murdered coachman's hand.
-Unfortunately, neither the police nor Holmes can get any information from William's mother, for she is quite old, deaf, and somewhat simple-minded.
+A door had been forced open, but according to Alec's account, William and the burglar had struggled outside the house.